Da Vinci - Documentation Templates and Rules

 Even after an application has been successfully registered, payers and EHRs SHOULD monitor the application behavior and MAY suspend an application's access if it is suspected of malicious behavior.

-NOTE: Some payers may create Questionnaires that rely on code systems that require licensing for use where there isn’t already a cross-U.S. license in place (e.g., UB, CPT).
+NOTE: Some payers MAY create Questionnaires that rely on code systems that require licensing for use where there isn’t already a cross-U.S. license in place (e.g., UB, CPT).
 In such cases, the payer, provider, and if necessary, the SMART on FHIR app vendor will need to have the relevant licenses to display, store, and retransmit the information captured.
-The expectations around licensing requirements should be established as part of the configuration process between the parties.
+The expectations around licensing requirements SHALL be established as part of the configuration process between the parties.

 ToTop